ayumi-chizuru189/DT-2nd-Extend-English-patch/README.md

 English patch for Project Diva Dreamy Theater 2nd/Extend

 if you want to share/redistribute this "mod" go ahead, but please link back to here

+This patch is made for Dreamy Theater version 1.01, if you are using another version it may not work for you